Sagramielgo/Sagramielgo/README.md

 ## Hi there 👋, I am Sagramielgo, Sagra for my friends <a href="https://twitter.com/sagramielgo"><img src="https://img.shields.io/twitter/follow/sagramielgo.svg?style=social" align="right"/></a>

-## I am an artist: singer, actress and tv host, and now also PROUD PROGRAMMER 💻.
+## I am an artist: singer, actress and tv host.
+And now also PROUD PROGRAMMER 💻.

 I always wanted to be a singer 🎤, a teacher 📖 and an astronaut 👩‍🚀.
 With effort and dedication I studied Philology, singing, music and theatre; my professional experience has been linked to music, communication, tv and radio 📺.

 I have travelled around the world, I have worked in Japan, Argentina, UK and different Spanish cities.
 I am an inquisitive person, cultural diversity lover and passionate about comparative linguistics.

 I am self-taught in editing my own audio-visual material, my computer has been my travel partner.
 I am tenacious and committed, and a disciplined sports person.

 All these experiences helped me develop technical and managerial skills, such as: adaptability and empathy to understand the needs of each project.
 I overcame adversities with other people's help, that is why, at work and in my personal life, I believe in team work.

-I am taking off as a front-end developer with enthusiasm.
+Formed in [@Adalab](https://github.com/Adalab) I am taking off as a front-end developer with enthusiasm.
 Houston, the countdown is starting 🚀.

 I'm focused on: